olivercliff/pynats/pynats/lib/jidt/readme.txt

 Version 1.5 (see release notes below)

-JIDT provides a standalone, open source code Java implementation (usable in Matlab, Octave and Python) of information-theoretic measures of distributed computation in complex systems: i.e. information storage, transfer and modification.
+JIDT provides a standalone, open source code Java implementation (usable in Matlab, Octave and Python) of information-theoretic statistics of distributed computation in complex systems: i.e. information storage, transfer and modification.

 This includes implementations for:
-- both discrete and continuous-valued variables, principally for the measures transfer entropy, mutual information and active information storage;
+- both discrete and continuous-valued variables, principally for the statistics transfer entropy, mutual information and active information storage;
 - using various types of estimators (e.g. Kraskov-Stögbauer-Grassberger estimators, kernel estimation, linear-Gaussian).

 =============